 The Spindle Proximity Sensor is located on the back right hand side of the belt housing.
-When the sensor is activated a light on the end of it will come on.
-This lets the computer control know the cutter is indexed to the correct position and will allow Auto Retract.
-If the computer does not see the Spindle Index the cutterhead will continue to creep CW indefinitely.
-Refer to Spindle Index sensor Adjustment in the Maintenance chapter of this manual.
+When the sensor is activated a red light on the back of it will come on.
+This lets the computer control know the cutter is indexed to the correct position and will allow Auto Retract